A+| A| A-|

 Financial Year Date of Declaration Tentative Date for transfer to IEPF

-The Interim Dividend declared for the Financial year 201516 and the underlying equity shares of the Company were transferred to the IEPF Authroity.
-The details are available on the web site of the Company at www.starcement.co.in
+The Interim Dividend declared for the FY 2015-16 and the underlying equity shares of the Company were transferred to the IEPF Authroity.
+The details are available on the web site of the Company at

-Further, the fractional shares entitlement account on which the amount has not been paid or claimed for seven (7) consecutive years or more shall be transferred to the IEFP Authority as notified by the Ministry of Corporate Affairs.
-Accordingly, the fractional share entitlement account for the FY 2017-18 which was unpaid for seven consecutive years aggregating to H50,460.50 will be transferred by the Company to the IEPF Authority after following the required provisions of the Rules on or after 06th September, 2024.
+Further, the fractional shares entitlement account for the FY 2016-17 aggregating to H50,460.50/- on which the amount has not been paid or claimed for seven (7) consecutive years or more has been transferred to the IEFP Authority as notified by the Ministry of Corporate Affairs.

-The shareholders whose dividend/Fractional share amount/shares have been/ will be transferred to the IEPF Authority may claim the shares or apply for refund by making an application to the IEPF Authority by following the procedure as detailed in the IEPF Rules and as enumerated on the website of IEPF Authority at http:// www.iepf.gov.in/IEPF/refund.html.
+The shareholders whose dividend/Fractional shares amount/shares have been/ will be transferred to the IEPF Authority may claim the shares or apply for refund by making an application to the IEPF Authority by following the procedure as detailed in the IEPF Rules and as enumerated on the website of IEPF Authority at .

 ANNUAL RETURN